More Information

 Associate Professor of Medicine, University of Rochester School of Medicine and Dentistry - 06/2008-Present

-He specializes in the management of heart rhythm disorders including: Inpatient and outpatient consultations on patients with bradyarrhythmias and tachyarrhythmias, permanent pacemaker implantation, defibrillator (ICD) implantation for the prevention of sudden cardiac death, cardiac resynchronization therapy for congestive heart failure, diagnostic electrophysiologic testing, and radiofrequency catheter ablation of abnormal heart rhythms.
+He specializes in the management of heart rhythm disorders including: Inpatient and outpatient consultations on patients with bradyarrhythmias and tachyarrhythmias, permanent pacemaker implantation, defibrillator (ICD) implantation for the prevention of sudden cardiac death, cardiac resynchronization therapy for congestive heart failure, diagnostic electrophysiologic testing, radiofrequency catheter ablation of abnormal heart rhythms.

 Publications